marcocspc/58wq/_posts/2022-01-26-Moving-my-Proxmox-server-to-an-untrusted,-natted-network.md

 ---
 layout: post
 title:  "Moving my Proxmox server to an untrusted, natted network"
-date:  2022-01-24 16:01:26 -0300
+date:  2022-01-26 16:01:26 -0300
 categories: english linux proxmox
 ---

 # Moving my Proxmox server to an untrusted, natted network

 What happened?
-I wanted to get my server to my brother's house.
+Well, I wanted to get my server to my brother's house.
 There, it would sit comfortable in his LAN.
 But as this server provides me some valuable services with sensitive data, I wanted to protect it as much as I could.
 I wanted to set up encryption on it's partitions, but that's gonna be in another episode.

 Now, in this document, I want to focus on network security.
 So what are my objectives?